-The bath exhaust vent (shown above) removes moisture from the air when using the shower.
-To operate, you first need to open the vent.
+The bath exhaust vent removes moisture from the air when using the shower.
+To operate, you first need to open the vent by pushing upward on the handle.

-To open the vent, push the button on the handle to disengage the clip and slide the handle upward until the clip engages.
 Once open, turn the fan on by pressing the ON/OFF button.

 Turn the fan off before closing the vent.
+Pull down on the handle to close.